Garry4500/ConsensusMaker/README.md

 This program is in beta.

-Consensus of EVERY SINGLE COLUMN in an alignment!
+Consensus of EVERY SINGLE COLUMN in an alignment and won't work for traditional consensus-making!

+New version with consensus by matching pairs comming soon.

 Input must be in .xfasta format!